KevinBian107/ensemble-imbalanced-data/README.md

 # Introduction
 This project demonstrate how we may draw insights from a highly unbalanced data set using ensemble learning.
 Predictive model detecting user preference using **textual features** in combnation with other **numerical features** is the key first step prior to building a reconmander system or doing any other further analysis.
 The challenge that is addressed in this project is related to the highly imbalance nature of the `recipe` data set that we are using.

+With the basics from this project:
+1. We can build reconmander systems that can reconmand better recipes to users to better fit their needs and appetite.
+2. Understand an potential approach towards solving issues that is relevant with highly imbalanced data, which is quite often in **real word data**.

 ## Random Forest Algorithm
 In this project, we will adapt ideas of **homogenous ensemble learning** where we will use multipl **Decision Trees**, and making them into a **Random Forest** for more  robust predictions of the data.